 Apparently, there are virtual particles popping in and out of existence on time scales so small that we would never be able to notice it going on.
 Furthermore, this kind of ‘nothing’ is unstable, and it is through this instability that real particles and radiation can come into existence.
 We know that these virtual particles exist because of the effect that they have on the properties of atoms.
 Also, even though we cannot measure them directly, if we take them out of calculations and predictions, then a wrong answer comes up; whereas if they are included the predictions then become incredibly accurate.
 This suggests that these virtual particles are a part of the fabric of empty space.

 It seems then that a distinction should be made between a philosophical and a scientific definition of nothing, although the philosophical definition of nothing is debatable.
-The philosophical definition of nothing may vary depending on which branch of philosophy it is being studied from: Eastern/mystical, existential, metaphysical, logical etc. Krauss says that we have the answer to the questions, “Why is there something rather than nothing?” from a scientific point of view; but he seems to have discounted the more baffling philosophical question of, “Why is there something rather than the absence of existence?”
+The philosophical definition of nothing may vary depending on which branch of philosophy is studying it: Eastern/mystical, existential, metaphysical, logical, etc. Krauss says that we have the answer to the question, “Why is there something rather than nothing?” from a scientific point of view; but he seems to have discounted the more baffling philosophical question, “Why is there something rather than the absence of existence?”

 Why does a quantum vacuum with virtual particles exist in the first place?
 Perhaps the answer is that this kind of empty space has always existed and that some philosophical definitions of ‘nothing’ refer to something which is physically impossible.
 It may not be logically impossible for non-existence or the absence of everything to be (if that even makes sense), but such a state of affairs may be physically impossible if empty space were eternal, for example.
 But then you could always ask: Why is empty space eternal?
 There are clearly some mysteries yet to be solved when it comes to the concept of ‘nothing’.